How Long Does It Take to Recover from a Ransomware Attack?

 1. Data backup availability and quality

 Data backup availability and quality are crucial variables for ransomware recovery.
-It refers to the ability of an organization to access and restore its data from backup files after a ransomware attack.
-The quality of backups refers to the completeness, accuracy, and reliability of the backup data.
+Backup availability refers to an organization’s ability to access and restore its data from backup files after a ransomware attack.
+Backup quality refers to the completeness, accuracy, and reliability of the backup data.

 2. Size of the impacted system(s)